bahmutov/npm-quick-run/README.md

 which can run Mocha unit tests in the watching mode for example.

+## Error handling

+If there are no scripts starting with the given prefix, an error message will be shown.
+If there are multiple scripts, they will be printed to the console and an error will be shown.

 ## Similar projects

 * [npm-run](https://www.npmjs.com/package/npm-run) run locally-installed executables to avoid